kan713/ShellLauncher/README.md

 # Shell launcher dedicated to Minecraft Server (for self-satisfaction)
 This shell launcher is a self-satisfied creation of unknown use.
-The source code is not disclosed.
-Please be sure to use this software at your own risk.
+The source code is not disclosed.  → Change code to public Please be sure to use this software at your own risk.
 Use itself is free of charge.
 If we discover that the software has been modified and redistributed, we will stop distributing the software,